 4300 Higel Ave. | Owners: Jeff and Susan Jones

-Built in 2008 by John Melk, co-founder of Blockbuster Video, this six-bedroom, classically designed 8,600-square-foot home with direct access to a private crescent of white Siesta Key sand was sold to Jeff and Susan Jones for $10.3 million in 2014.
+Built and designed in 2008 by John and Karen Melk, co-founder of Blockbuster Video, this six-bedroom, 8,600-square-foot home with direct access to a private crescent of white Siesta Key sand was sold to Jeff and Susan Jones for $10.3 million in 2014.
 (We’re told fashion designer Michael Kors considered buying it before deciding to build a home on Longboat Key.)
 The Joneses have remade much of the property, including replacing the lawn with XGrass synthetic turf, a project that included adding a regulation-size putting green to the front yard.
 “We were keen to do it when we saw that the product is really identical to the real stuff,” Jeff says.
 Jeff, the grandson of the founder of JCI Jones Chemicals, took over the company in 1993 and moved its headquarters to Sarasota five years later.
 The company provides water purification chemicals to municipal water authorities, pharmaceutical companies and manufacturers around the world, with outposts stretching from London to Tacoma.
 Susan, the company’s chief administrative officer, is active on Sarasota’s nonprofit circuit and often chairs major fund raisers.

 835 Longboat Club Road | Owners: Vern and Sandy Buchanan